karmab/ansible-cnf-install/README.md

 It will:

 - create mcps worker-cnf and master-cnf
-- labels all nodes in the nodes group with their corresponding list of labels (node-role.kubernetes.io/worker-cnf in this case for both of them)
+- labels all nodes in the *cluster_group* group (nodes by default) with their corresponding list of labels (node-role.kubernetes.io/worker-cnf in this case for both of them)
 - when deploying performance operator, also create the `worker-cnf` performance profile

 You could use this inventory along with the following playbook